EllaxElla118/Drop-It/README.md

-Drop It is a file transfer web app, although not official launched yet but still functional
+Drop It is a file transfer web app...

+It is hosted on vercel at dropit-two.vercel.app